 This dwarf species bears pale to intense pink flowers that flare widely open at the mouth, giving a starry appearance, with a pale yellow and white throat, above clumps of narrow, grassy leaves.
 It will do well in any rich, well drained soil in a sunny spot, but requires a good winter protection.
 It may succeed best grown in pots as in the wild it grows in high places ranging across a huge swathe of Africa, stretching from the Drakensberg Mountains in South Africa to Kenya, the Sudan, southern Ethiopia, and Cameroon.

-Sow seeds at any time covering them with compost or grit 5mm deep, in a cool, well-lit spot outdoors.
-Artificial heat is not needed and can prevent germination.
-Many species will only germinate in the spring after a good chilling or freezing in the moist seed tray in the winter.
-Grow on seedlings in small pots before planting out into sharply draining compost in a pot, or the open ground in a well-drained spot.
+Sow seeds at any time covering them very thinly with compost or grit, and leaving some of the seed showing, as light can initiate germination, just as in the wild, and leave in a well-lit, warm spot.
+Sometimes, artificial heat may not be needed, and may prevent germination, as some species will only germinate in the spring after being chilled in the moist seed tray.
+Grow on in sharply draining compost in a pot, or the open ground.
 OBM

 Common name:Romulea campanuloides, Romulea camerooniana